Skip to main content

 In "The Takedown," Viola was described as a man driven to bring down criminals.
 That description is fitting for not just him, but for all of the men and women of ICE who work tirelessly to bring drug trafficking organizations to justice.

-Learn more about ICE HSI's role in narcotics enforcement.
+Learn more about HSI's narcotics enforcement efforts.

 Updated: